andrea-sdl/work-hats-book/01-contents/40-work-life-balance.md

 What is work life balance?
 For some people it means that at 5pm you go home.
 But would that be enough?

 Work life balance is much more than that.
-It represents how much your work is intertwined with your life.
+It represents how much your work is entertwined with your life.

 Let me share an example: You come home at 6 pm, everything is fine.
 But then your phone rings, your boss needs some questions and you answer to him.